lisianathiruselvan/OS-EX-1-Assembling-the-System---CASE-STUDY/README.md

 AIM:To assemble the system. ``

-STEPS:
-1.Prepare your workspace: Choose a clean, well-lit, and static-free area to work in.
+STEPS:1.Prepare your workspace: Choose a clean, well-lit, and static-free area to work in.
 Place the motherboard on a non-conductive surface like its anti-static bag.

 2.Install the CPU (Central Processing Unit): Align the CPU with the socket, ensuring the notches match.Gently place the CPU into the socket without applying any force.